 Bacterial infections are caused by a variety of different types of bacteria and the infections they cause can range from mild to serious, life-threatening infections requiring immediate treatment.
-Bacteria are broadly categorized as Gram-positive, Gram-negative, atypical or anaerobic.
+Bacteria are broadly categorized as Gram-positive, Gramnegative, atypical or anaerobic.
 Gram-positive bacteria possess a single membrane and a thick cell wall and turn dark-blue or violet when subjected to a laboratory staining method known as Gram's method.
 Common causes of Gram-positive bacterial infections include species of Staphylococcus, such as methicillin-resistant Staphylococcus aureus, or MRSA, Streptococcus and Enterococcus.
 Gram-negative bacteria have two membranes with a thin cell wall and, when subjected to Gram's method of staining, lose the stain or are decolorized.
 According to The New England Journal of Medicine, the most common cause of Gram-negative infection is Escherichia coli, or E. coli.
-Less prevalent Gram-negative bacteria strains include species of Acinetobacter, Klebsiella, Salmonella and Pseudomonas.
-Atypical bacteria, such as Mycoplasma species, have modified cell walls and are neither Gram-positive nor Gram-negative.
+Less prevalent Gram-negative bacteria strains include species, have modified cell walls and are neither Gram-positive nor Gram-negative.
 Anaerobic bacteria, such as Bacteroides species, either cannot grow in the presence of oxygen or do not require oxygen to grow and are classified as either Gram-positive or Gram-negative.